 “Let’s Settle This on Our Own”

 A car accident is enough to ruin your day.
-For that reason, you may suggest to the other driver that you try to settle the accident right on the spot without getting the police or insurance companies involved.
+For that reason, you may suggest to the other driver that you try to settle the accident right on the spot.
+You may be leery of getting the police or insurance companies involved.
 However, you should never suggest this for several reasons:

-1. Depending on the severity of the accident, you and the other driver may be obligated by law to file an accident report or to contact law enforcement.
-If you fail to do so when required by law, you can be charged with a criminal offense.
+- Depending on the severity of the accident, you and the other driver may be legally obligated to file an accident report or contact law enforcement.
+If you fail to do so when the law requires, you can be charged with a criminal offense.

-2. By asking not to get the police or insurance companies involved, your statements can later be used to support an inference that you are trying to “hide” the accident because you know you bear responsibility for causing the crash.
+- By asking not to get the police or insurance companies involved, you can implicate yourself.
+Your statements can later be used to support an inference that you are trying to “hide” the accident because you know you bear responsibility for causing the crash.

-3. Even if you think the accident only involves minor vehicle damage, you may later discover that you have suffered chronic, debilitating injuries.
-If you settle with the other driver at the scene of the crash, you can jeopardize your right to later pursue a formal insurance or legal claim.
+- Even if you think the accident only involves minor vehicle damage, you may later discover that you have suffered chronic, debilitating injuries.
+You will jeopardize your chances of pursuing compensation if you settle with the other driver at the crash scene.

 Contact Our Car Accident Attorneys for Help with Your Case

-When you have been injured in a car accident through no fault of your own, call Gibson Hill Personal Injury at 512-580-8334 or fill out our website’s contact form for a free initial case review with one of our seasoned car accident attorneys in Houston or Austin.
-Let us help you understand your legal rights and options for pursuing a claim for compensation, and how we can provide assistance with all of the details of preparing and advocating your case.
+When you have been injured in a car accident through no fault of your own, call Gibson Hill Personal Injury at 713-659-4000.
+Or fill out our website’s contact form for a free initial case review with one of our seasoned car accident attorneys in Houston.
+Let us help you understand your legal rights and options for pursuing a compensation claim We can assist with all the details of preparing and advocating your case.

 Related posts: